rkumar/rbcurse/README.markdown

 I have moved rbcurse to ffi-ncurses (earlier ncurses gem) since 1.3.0.

+Please report bugs on github/rkumar/rbcurse mentioning version.
+Your program dependency should be an explicit rbcurse version since I am doing a lot of improvements, cleaning up etc in the code base.

 If you are looking for the ncurses version, please goto branch rbcurse1.2.0.
 I am not likely to support that henceforth due to the difficulty in installing ncurses gem.